5 Tricks for Treating Yourself More Kindly

 5) Let down your walls and let the love in.
 This photo (at the top and left), is from Valentine’s Day this year.
 A snowy morning, school was delayed, impacting my day in a major way, and putting me in a cold and grumpy mood.
 When I finally went out to start driving kids, I found that my husband had not only plowed the entire drive, but he’d left this heart for me, which not only melted as the day grew warmer but melted my cold heart too.
 These small acts of kindness and love can make a big impact if we will just let them into our hearts.
 Practice receiving a compliment with a simple, “Thank you.”
 When others ask if they can help or serve you, say “Yes, that would be wonderful.”
 Even returning a smile from a stranger can help the walls come down and the love begin to enter our hearts.
 And listen: if you think no one loves you, you’re wrong.
 Look around you.
 Seek to open up a little bit more each day and let the kindness of others plant the seeds of love in your heart.
 It’s one of the kindest things you can do for yourself.

 How do you feel about the “trickiness” of self-love?
 How do you “treat” yourself with greater kindness?
 What are your blocks to loving yourself?
 What are your successes?
-We need each other on this one, so leave us a comment below and start the conversation!
+We need each other on this one, so leave us a comment below and join the conversation!